Welcome to Year 5

 Reading Books will be changed once your child has finished reading their book.
 There is a box in the classroom for the children to put their book in.
 We would like to encourage children to change their book at least once a week to increase their reading fluency.
 Please can you ensure that you sign your child's Reading Record a minimum of 3 times each week, in line with school expectations.
 Children need to bring their reading book into school each day; even if it doesn’t need changing.

 Reading Eggs is a great way for your child to continue improving their reading and comprehension skills.
 The levels allow children to read a variety of genres and each book has eight different activities to complete, ranging from dictionary work to answering comprehension questions.
 Logins can be found in the front of your child's Reading Record book.
+It is our expectation that children login to Reading Eggs and complete one book and the related activities at least twice a week as part of their Home Learning.

 Times Table Rock Stars and Numbots is a great way for your child to practise their times tables and number skills.
 Logins can be found in the front of your child's Reading Record book.
+It is our expectation that children login in to Times Table Rock Stars twice a week as part of their Home Learning.

-Autumn Term Curriculum
+Spring Term Curriculum

 P.E.

-Wednesday p.m. - Gymnastics
+Tuesday p.m. - Dance

-Thursday a.m. - Tag Rugby
+Thursday a.m. - Tennis

 English